 This is our delicious pork-less, plant based version of a hot water crust pastry pie that will turn the heads of even the biggest veg-dodgers.
-Traditionally served with pickles & chutneys but also a super addition to any picky feast complete with a bowl of roast potatoes and a crunchy winter slaw!
+Traditionally served with pickles & chutneys but also a super addition to any picky feast complete with a bowl of roast potatoes and a crunchy slaw!

 Ingredients for the hot water pastry

 This makes enough pastry & filling for 1 large pie, of course your can split this to make smaller ones.

 65g Plant-based Butter (we used Naturli vegan block)